General rules for Bachelor's and Master's Programmes

 State Final Exam

-More detailed instructions and hints about assignment, writing up, submission and defence of bachelor’s and master’s theses are provided at this webpage.
+More detailed instructions and advice on the assignment, writing up, submission and defence of bachelor’s and master’s theses are provided at the webpage https://www.mff.cuni.cz/final_thesis.

 Advising others is always a bit tricky but nevertheless I would like to give here a few suggestions for making the most of your time at our faculty.
 They are addressed primarily to students in their first year.

-As the wise old saying goes, "Many things are lost for want of asking".
-Please do no hesitate to ask when you do not understand something -- in our culture it is not considered impolite or improper to do so.
-Ask the lecturer during the lecture or after, ask the tutor during the class or after it, ask your classmates who (think that they) understand.
+Ask questions.
+As the wise old saying goes, “Many things are lost for want of asking.”
+Please do no hesitate to ask when you do not understand something – in our culture it is not considered impolite or improper to do so.
+Ask the lecturer during the lecture or after, ask the tutor during the class or after it, ask your mentor, ask your classmates who (think that they) understand.
 Arrange a meeting with your teacher during office hours and ask there.

 Coordinator for Studies in English